raul-izquierdo/english/sources/grammar/Parts of Speech/Adjectives.md

 desagradable
     = unpleasant `The weather was unpleasant, so we stayed inside`

+repugnante = disgusting `The food was disgusting`
+    ?
+El olor era repugnante : `The smell was disgusting`

 raro (poco frecuente)
     = raro (poco frecuente)
     = unusual (poco común)